ShimuraWorkshop/Gear-VR-Controller-Motion-Pointer-for-Windows/README.md

 - Click the Connect button, that's it

 Calibration for Motion Sensing and Motion Pointer
-- Place the controller upside down on a steady surface, then click the CAL button, that's it
+- Place the controller upside down on a stable surface, then click the CAL button, that's it

 Download latest version